falciglia/falciglia/README.md

 <img src="dlcover.png" width="95%">
 </p>

+**Deep Learning for Neuroengineering**
 </div>

 # About Me 🧠

-I hope to make my own contribution to medical scientific research in my future.
+I hope to make my own contribution to medical scientific research.
 Electronic and AI&R engineering background to tackle challenges in medicine, neuroscience and neuroengineering.
 New decoding systems of CNS signals, a better understanding of the human brain, the mechanics behind memory, reasoning, knowledge and deduction is the breakthrough that people need today.

 # Interests🧐